Gather required documents for your initial study permit application

 It is very important to show strong proof of financial support from yourself and/or your sponsors, such as family members or organizations supporting you.

-Most Canadian immigration officers interpret "evidence of sufficient funds" to mean 4 months of bank statements, savings account passbook, bank drafts, or other proof that indicates you have sufficient funds to cover the cost of 1 year in Canada including:
+Most Canadian immigration officers interpret “evidence of sufficient funds” to mean 4 months of bank statements, savings account statements, bank drafts, or other proof that indicates you have sufficient funds to cover the cost of 1 year in Canada including:

 You are only required to show the minimum proof of funds for tuition, cost-of-living expenses and return travel expenses to cover your first year of studies, even if your program is more than 1 year.
 For example, if you are an undergraduate student, you do not need to provide proof of funds for all 4 years.
 However, the officer who reviews your application must be satisfied that the probability of funding for future years does exist, such as if you are being supported by your parents that you provide proof of their employment, or if you have a scholarship that it is for more than 1 year.

-For more details, please see the Dec 7, 2023 newsletter and the Proof of Financial Support section on IRCC’s website.
+For more details, please see IRCC’s website.

 Below are examples of what you can submit as proof of financial support.
 Provide as many of them as apply to your situation.

-- A Guaranteed Investment Certificate (GIC) from a participating Canadian financial institution
+• Guaranteed Investment Certificate (GIC) from a participating Canadian financial institution

 If the balance(s) in any of the documentation above is in foreign currency, provide a screenshot of the Bank of Canada currency converter result (if your currency is not listed, use xe.com).